Railway roundhouse: United States

-It is estimated that there were about 3,000 roundhouse sites in the United States, although at least three times that number were built between 1840 and 1950, since many were torn down and rebuilt as locomotives became increasingly larger.
-Although the United Kingdom was home to the earliest roundhouse (1837), the US was not far behind, with several being built around 1840 for the earliest railroads.
+It is estimated that there were about 3,000 roundhouse sites in the United States, although at least three times that many were built between 1840 and 1950.
+Many were demolished and rebuilt as locomotives became increasingly large.
+Several were built around 1840 for the earliest railroads.
 It is likely that the first in the US was built by the Baltimore and Ohio at Mt.
 Clare (Baltimore), although this cannot be confirmed because early records have been lost.
-Early roundhouses, especially those built in cold climates, were fully enclosed with the turntable under cover as well as the stalls.
-Once locomotives became too large to fit in these structures, they were torn down and replaced with "donut" shaped structures that surrounded an open turntable.
+Early roundhouses, especially those built in cold climates, were fully enclosed, with the turntable as well as the stalls under cover.
+Once locomotives became too large to fit in these structures, they were torn down and replaced with "doughnut"-shaped structures that surrounded an open turntable.
 Although some roundhouses used by Class 1 railroads were built as a full-circle with as many as 52 stalls, the vast majority were only part of a circle with 12 or fewer stalls.

 Nearly every locomotive terminal in the country was anchored by a roundhouse, especially if a railroad owned more than a few locomotives.
 The largest concentration of roundhouses was in Chicago, with over 75 in and around the metropolitan region during the early 1900s.
 Other cities where multiple railroads terminated or were major division points also had over 20 roundhouses, such as Boston, Cleveland, St. Louis, Sioux City, Indianapolis, and Cincinnati.

-The largest "as-built" roundhouse ever constructed is believed to have been the Boston and Maine's East Sommerville roundhouse outside of Boston (today the site of the Boston Engine Terminal).
+The largest "as-built" roundhouse ever constructed is believed to have been the Boston and Maine's East Somerville roundhouse outside Boston, today the site of the Boston Engine Terminal.
 It was built with stalls 112 ft long, 90 ft of open space between the roundhouse and the turntable, and a 110 ft turntable, giving it a diameter of 525 ft.
-However, several roundhouses were enlarged over time that eventually became larger than the one in Boston.
-For example, the Union Pacific roundhouse in Cheyenne, Wyoming was lengthened in 1930 to accommodate the new 4-8-8-4 "Big Boy" articulated locomotives being delivered.
+However, several roundhouses were enlarged over time to become larger than the one in Boston; for example, the Union Pacific roundhouse in Cheyenne, Wyoming was lengthened in 1930 to accommodate the new 4-8-8-4 "Big Boy" articulated locomotives being delivered.
 After the expansion it was 560 ft in diameter and constituted a near full-circle.
 A portion of this roundhouse still stands and is used by Union Pacific to store heritage rolling stock.